 Although this kind of gloves works for some bikers, others blame the developing of irritation and blisters on their hands on these padding.

 Just Not Sports heard many mountain bikers talk about how important it is to have a fit saddle.
-A pair of gloves is similarly important.
+A gloves is similarly important.
 Wearing a pair too big or too small and you end up with blisters all over your hands.

 So, how to measure your size correctly?